Rational Synergy: History

 Synergy began in 1988 as a research project for computer-aided software engineering by software developer Pete Orelup at Computers West of Irvine, California.
 Computers West was supporting itself through contract software development and an application for finance and insurance at automobile dealerships on the Pick OS.

 In 1989, the company decided to pursue development of a software configuration management and revision control product, renamed itself CaseWare, Inc., and hired three more developers.
 The system was re-imagined as a platform for building SCM systems running on Unix (Sun Solaris).

 It was decided that a compiled language such as C++ was not sufficiently flexible, reliable, and productive, and so a new programming language called ACcent was created.
 ACcent has many features similar to Java, but pre-dates it by five years.
 It has a compiler that compiles to machine-independent byte-codes, and a virtual machine execution environment with automatic memory management.
 Except for the compiler and execution environment, the entire Amplify Control product was written in the ACcent language, including a scalable, networked client-server architecture and use of a SQL database with a schema flexible enough to allow customer extension of the built-in data types in ACcent without changes to the physical schema.

 CaseWare Amplify Control also included a distributed build automation and continuous integration system, much like today's Maven and Hudson tools.
 It was first released in 1990.
 Later a bug tracking system was also built on the platform.

-The company was somewhat successful, but lacked experienced leadership and started to lose market share to ClearCase.
+The company was somewhat successful, but lacked experienced leadership and started to lose market share to IBM DevOps Code ClearCase.
 In 1991 the company was nearly broke and the original developers walked out en masse.
 A new CEO was brought in, and the company was relaunched, although without the developers.
 Both CaseWare and Amplify Control were renamed Continuus Software in 1993.

 By 1997 Continuus was approaching 100m in revenue and expanded into Europe, eventually opening a help desk office in Ireland with the intention of eventually providing 24x7 support to the Fortune 500.
 It considered the Rational Clearcase product line as its competitor in the Engineering and Scientific market and Platinum Harvest as its competitor on Wall Street.
 It began to recruit CM people as sales engineers out of its client base at this point from clients.